floooh/floooh.github.io/_posts/2017-07-29-sokol-gfx-tour.md

 - 0..1 depth-stencil attachment images
 - a subimage index (which mipmap, cubemap face or 3D/array texture slice to render to)

-All images must have been created as render targets, and must have the same MSAA sample count.
-All color attachments must have the same dimensions and pixel format.
+All images must have been created as render targets, and must have the same dimensions and MSAA sample count.
+All color attachments must the same pixel format.
 Some details may change here when the Metal and D3D11 backends are implemented (this is true for the entire public sokol_gfx API).

 ### Resource Updates